Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 5. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
 7. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the frame recovery pallet.

-**Planned future improvement:** a signature generated with a dedicated  NFC smartcard can be used instead of the NFC tag in the future to increase security for power user or corporate/enterprises.

->Such smartcards shipped to the user can also be used to enable multi-signature transactions.

-When using payment cards as a NFC devices.
-Users can complete instead a small transaction with ZKP to ensure the pseudonymity of the user during the recovery set-up and initiation.

 #### Social Recovery
 We don't include social recovery in the scope of this milestone as it is pretty straitfoward to do it with the current recovery pallet.